 The Health Sciences programs need additional lecture space.
 It is becoming more difficult to schedule lectures, which leaves us at a standstill for enrollment growth.
 We urgently need another large lecture space that can accomodate at least 60 students.
-This could be in the Emeritus building.
+This could be in the Emeritus building or in naother build out area.

 We also need additional skills lab space for all health science programs since these continue to expand and it is difficult to effectively teach students in crowed spaces.
 At times we are teaching as many as 90 students in the three labs that were designed for 45 and we are unable to add sections of highly impacted classes because we do not have enough lab space available.
 We need an additional skills lab space of approximately 2,000 square feet.
 If additional large lecture spaces are available in Emeritus with bond expansion then room 4044 could be used to create this additional lab space.
-This would allow us to use the second floor of RACE as a dedicated lab space.
+Another option is to use the existing Health Services area if that was moved to another location.